ui5-community/ui5-journey-recorder/README.md

 In the end you can open the extension via the extension menu at the top right of Chrome:
 ![Extension Menu](./docs/img/ExtensionMenu.png)

-Another way to install the _UI5 Journey Recorder_ is to download a release from the release section of github and unpack it where you want.
+Another way to install the _UI5 Journey Recorder_ is to download the zip of a release from the release section of github and unpack it where you want.
 Then go to the extension site of chrome ([chrome://extensions](chrome://extensions)) and load the unpacked extension by using the button at the left top corner ![Load unpacked](./docs/img/LoadUnpacked.png).

 ## License